-"There's a huge lost opportunity with us not doing essentially pre-incidence plans at these agricultural sites because we do it all the time for our local industry and factories.
+"There's a huge lost opportunity with us not essentially doing preincidence plans at these agricultural sites because we do it all the time for our local industry and factories.
 However, for some reason, it just slips the mind that we don't visit our farms.
 We don't get that eyes-on, see what everything looks like, and get familiar with that.
-That was the whole eye-opening takeaway for me with the whole thing."
+That whole was the eyeopening takeaway for me with the whole thing."